ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 consisting of a space separated list of capability names, which may optionally be preceded with one or more modifiers.

-The third usage is when, in the preceding two cases, some capability names have been preceded with the ack modifier.
+The second usage is when, in the preceding two cases, some capability names have been preceded with the ack modifier.
 ACK in this case is used to fully enable or disable the capability.
 Clients MUST NOT issue an ACK subcommand for any capability not marked with the ack modifier in a server-generated ACK subcommand.